lfannes/TD-Game/README.md

-# TD-Game
-TD Game made with PyGame
+# TD Game

+This is my first real game made with PyGame.

+For running make sure PyGame is installed.
+Run the game in main.py